-The Exploratorium in San Francisco recently opened a new, larger facility on Piers 15 and 17.
-This new SF museum offers hundreds of hands-on exhibits where you can learn about everything from light and sound to human emotions and perceptions.
+The Exploratorium in San Francisco is a wonderful hands-on science and human perception museum located on Piers 15 and 17 along the Embarcadero.
+This engaging SF attraction offers more than 600 interactive exhibits where you can learn about everything from light and sound to human emotions and perceptions.

 The Bay Observatory Gallery is on the upper level of the museum toward the back of the building.
 Here you can learn more about weather patterns.
 You can also learn about the interaction of natural and human forces in the landscape.